tharun634/cocoindex/docs/docs/examples/examples/codebase_index.md

     vector_indexes=[cocoindex.VectorIndex("embedding", cocoindex.VectorSimilarityMetric.COSINE_SIMILARITY)])
 ```

-We use Consine Similarity to measure the similarity between the query and the indexed data.
+We use [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to measure the similarity between the query and the indexed data.
-To learn more about Consine Similarity, see [Wiki](https://en.wikipedia.org/wiki/Cosine_similarity).

 ## Query the index
 We match against user-provided text by a SQL query, reusing the embedding operation in the indexing flow.